MofokengTT21/sqlite-total-phone-bill/README.md

-# Phone Bill Calculation API with SQLite3
+# Phone Bill Calculation API with SQLite3 and Knex.js

-This project is an API built with **Express.js** and **SQLite3** for calculating phone bills based on various price plans.
-It allows users to create, read, update, and delete price plans while calculating the total phone bill based on SMS and call usage.
+This project is a RESTful API built with **Express.js**, **SQLite3**, and **Knex.js** to manage phone bill price plans and calculate total phone bills based on SMS usage and call durations.
+The API allows you to create, read, update, delete price plans, and calculate phone bills dynamically.

 ## Features

-- Calculate the total phone bill based on price plans, SMS count, and call duration.
+- **Phone Bill Calculation**: Calculate total phone bills based on the selected price plan, SMS count, and call duration.
+- **CRUD Operations for Price Plans**:
   - Create new price plans with customizable SMS and call rates.
-- View a list of all price plans.
+  - Retrieve a list of all available price plans.
-- Update existing price plans.
+  - Update specific price plans.
-- Delete specific price plans.
+  - Delete price plans by ID.
-- Automatically reset the database to initial data after updates (with a 2-minute delay).
+- **Dynamic Price Plan Lookup**: Retrieve price plan details by name to calculate total bills.

 ## Technologies Used

-- **Node.js**: Server-side runtime.
+- **Node.js**: Backend server.
-- **Express.js**: Web framework for handling routes and middleware.
+- **Express.js**: Web framework for building the API.
-- **SQLite3**: Lightweight SQL database for storing price plans.
+- **SQLite3**: Embedded SQL database for managing price plans.
-- **Knex.js**: SQL query builder for interacting with the SQLite3 database.
+- **Knex.js**: SQL query builder to interact with the SQLite3 database.
-- **Cors**: For handling cross-origin requests.
+- **Cors**: Cross-Origin Resource Sharing middleware.
-- **File System (fs)**: For reading and resetting the database with initial data.
+- **File System (fs)**: For handling data reset and initial data loading.

 ## Prerequisites

-- **Node.js** installed on your machine.
+- **Node.js** installed.
-- **SQLite3** for database management.
+- **SQLite3** for database storage.

 ## Getting Started